Program and Certificate Search

 4. 0.5 credit from among the following Environmental Thought & Ethics courses: ENV333H1, JGE321H1, CLA373H1, PHL273H1, WGS273H1.

 6. An additional 3.0 credits from any combination of courses listed in the three groups below*, with no more than 1.0 credit from Group C: Environmental Science.
-Note: If ENV421Y1 is taken for requirement 5 above, students need only take an additional 2.5 credits for this requirement.
+Note: If either ENV421Y1 or ENV465Y1 is taken for requirement 5 above, students need only take an additional 2.5 credits for this requirement.

-*Students may choose to take courses across the three groups or within a particular group, depending on their interest.
+*Students may choose to take these credits from courses across the three groups or within a particular group, depending on their interest.

 Group A: Environmental Policy, Law & Society Courses